 Know your trigger to leave

-On a Code Red day, leaving high risk bushfire areas the night before or early in the morning is the safest option.
+- On a Catastrophic day, leaving high risk bushfire areas the night before or early in the morning is the safest option.

 Check today's Fire Danger Rating